Figuring the costs of custom mobile business app development

 Pricing is not transparent for most of these solutions, but one mobile analyst Kevin Benedict wrote:

 Upfront, getting-started costs are important to understand.
 I know some mobile platform vendors that want to charge you hundreds of thousands of dollars worth of platform before there are any mobile apps.
 To me this is difficult to swallow.
 There is no ROI on a mobile platform without apps.
 I would rather pay for the platform as part of an app.
 I want to pay when my ROI starts.

 An alternative to app development: Subscription software services

 App development and management costs can be avoided by companies whose needs can be met instead with software-as-a-service (SaaS) offerings.
-For example, companies needing mobile customer relationship management (CRM) solutions can subscribe to Salesforce.com or soon Microsoft Dynamics and pay a monthly fee per user rather than developing custom apps.
-Salesforce starts at $65 per user per month, and Microsoft Dynamics CRM costs “as little as $44″ per user per month.
+For example, companies needing mobile customer relationship management (CRM) solutions can subscribe to Salesforce.com or Microsoft Dynamics and pay a monthly fee per user rather than developing custom apps.
+Salesforce’s most popular sales edition is $125 per user per month, Microsoft Dynamics CRM starts at $65 per user per month.

 Formotus pricing is also by subscription, starting at $45 per user per month and sliding down with volume.
 This price is all inclusive for as many custom business apps as you want to create, deploy, update and use:

 - No activation or sign up fees